 By Jason Barnette

 South Carolina’s “Freshwater Coast” is sixty-five miles of coastline along the Savannah River – and one of the best hidden gems of the Old 96 District.
-The tourism district comprises five counties, is filled with small, charming towns connected by two-lane roads.
+This tourism district, which comprises five counties, is filled with small, charming towns connected by two-lane roads.
 Life is a bit slower as nature and history abound at every corner – making it a perfect peaceful weekend getaway.

 From 1769 until 1799, the Ninety-Six District was one of seven judicial districts in South Carolina for thirty years.
 Originally designated during the provincial rule, the district was discontinued in favor of smaller counties in 1800.
 From that district sprang the counties of Abbeville, Edgefield, Greenwood, Laurens, and McCormick.